hikasuun/WeatherNode/README.md

 via the user's email about the weather.

 ### To Install:
-  1. Download release binary
+  1. Download source code
-  2. Follow prompts
+  2. Extract zip file to user preferred location
+  3. Run in the solution to generate executable
+  4. Make shortcut to executable for future running